KenSciResearch/fairMLHealth/README.md

 ## Organization
 This library is constructed in three main parts:
 - ### Templates
-    Quickstart notebooks that serve as skeletons for your model analysis
+    - Quickstart notebooks that serve as skeletons for your model analysis

 - ### Tools
+    - Methods for generating fairness comparison tables
-    Features used by templates and tutorials to facilitate comparison of multiple metrics
+    - Features used by templates and tutorials to facilitate comparison of multiple metrics

 - ### Tutorias and Examples
     - Tutorials for measuring and analyzing fairness as it applies to machine learning